Packages and Modules

 Install

-:pip install pytest
+pytest:pip install pytest -

 Write Test Cases: Use

-to write test cases for your modules.# tests/test_module1.py from mypackage.module1 import add, subtract def test_add(): assert add(5, 3) == 8 assert add(-1, 1) == 0 assert add(-1, -1) == -2 def test_subtract(): assert subtract(10, 4) == 6 assert subtract(-1, 1) == -2 assert subtract(-1, -1) == 0
+pytestto write test cases for your modules.# tests/test_module1.py from mypackage.module1 import add, subtract def test_add(): assert add(5, 3) == 8 assert add(-1, 1) == 0 assert add(-1, -1) == -2 def test_subtract(): assert subtract(10, 4) == 6 assert subtract(-1, 1) == -2 assert subtract(-1, -1) == 0 -

 Run Tests: Use the

-command to run your tests.pytest
+pytestcommand to run your tests.pytest

 Writing Unit Tests in GoLang

-package provides a built-in framework for writing and running unit tests.
+In GoLang, the testing package provides a built-in framework for writing and running unit tests.
 Here’s how to write unit tests for your Go modules:

 Setting Up Unit Tests